GameOfKnowing/outbox/README.md

 ## System Overview & Operation
 OutBox is composed of a 5V power supply, a Raspberry Pi 3 A+, a Logitech Quick Cam webcam, a toggle "arming" button, a momentary "shutter" button, and LEDs in a custom, laser-cut enclosure.
 During normal operation, the device captures a low-res photo of its interior area, compresses it into a PNG, uploads it to a remote fileserver using SCP, and then triggers a pre-configured IFTT webhook to post the image as a tweet.
 While all images are stored locally with unique filenames, OutBox will send them to the same location on the fileserver every time, overwriting the previous image.

 To take a photo, the user must place their subject inside the OutBox scanner, depress the small, metal "arming" button, and then press the large, red "shutter" button.
-After releaseing the shutter button, the user should wait for at least 10 seconds before removing their subject or the OutBox scanner.
+After releasing the shutter button, the user should wait for 10 seconds before removing their subject or the OutBox scanner.

 ## Hardware Setup
 For an overview of the build process, check out my project video at [Link coming soon]